ICCCIVY/2420-Assignment-1/README.md

 ```
 cat ~/.ssh/do-key.pub
 ```
-2. Once copied your key, log in to your DigitalOcean account (https://www.digitalocean.com/)
+2. Once copied your key, log in to your [DigitalOcean](https://www.digitalocean.com/) account.

 3. In the DigitalOcean dashboard, click on the "Settings" option in the left sidebar.